Typescript - Object Type and Object with examples

 Typescript object type

-Typescript introduced a new data type called object type. this object represents types that are not primitive types like string, number, void, boolean, null, and defined.
+type.
+This object represents types that are not primitive, such as string, number, void, boolean, null, and undefined.

-The reason to introduce other object types is as follows
+The reason for introducing other object types is as follows.

-Below Javascript Object class has methods that take an object as a parameter.
-In Typescript, there is a non-primitive type representation for this method. object type is introduced.
+JavaScript’s Object class has methods that take an object as a parameter.
+In Typescript, there is a non-primitive type representation for these methods, which is the object type.

-passing primitive values to the above methods throws at runtime.
-Typescript gives a compilation error because of the object type assertion check
+Passing primitive values to the above methods throws an error at runtime.
+Typescript gives a compilation error because of the object type assertion check.

 object declaration